 If your pet turns their nose up at the smell and texture of their new food, you're not alone.
 If this happens don’t be concerned and don’t give up - this is a battle you will win!

-- Eliminate treats during the transition (especially flour/grain based ones), in order to increase your pets’ appetite for meals.
+- Eliminate treats during the transition (especially flour/grain-based ones), in order to increase your pets’ appetite for meals.

 - Serve the meal in an appealing manner in a new place or “safe” area of your kitchen away from foot traffic.

 - Add flavour “bribes” by sprinkling ‘kibble powder’ on the raw food to give it a familiar scent.
 The sprinkling method or any other form of making raw smell like something they recognize as food is recommended by many leading pet experts.
-Another tip is to occasionally add some superfoods like organic eggs, oysters and sustainably sourced sardines.
-It's great for them and wil make them even more interested in their new fresh food.
+Another tip is to occasionally add some superfoods like organic eggs, oysters, and sustainably sourced sardines.
+It's great for them and will make them even more interested in their new fresh food.
 Cats tend to be particularly picky about their food and may need to be tricked into their new diet.

 - Transition to wet food like canned pet food or moist pet food will help picky eaters (especially cats) before introducing Furchild’s meals.

 - Be aware of serving temperature because while some pets will eat meat straight out of the freezer, others will not.
 Food served at room temperature is generally preferred but DO NOT use a microwave to thaw or warm Furchild meals.
-Another option is to gently cook, or sear Furchild meals.
+Another option is to gently warm, or slightly sear Furchild meals.
 You can try this approach in the beginning and reduce the amount of time heating the meals until you can serve it to your pet raw.

 - Hunger is probably your best tool of persuasion for a stubborn pet and that is why a day of fasting dogs is recommended by many experienced raw feeders.
 Dogs can go days without food and not suffer any ill effects.
 We do not encourage starving your dog but a day of fasting after years of commercial food will usually be of benefit to the digestive system.